 - Safe stretching techniques.

-- Tailored routines that complement the recovery timeline.
+- Personalized timework that matches the recovery timetable.

 Nutrition and Lifestyle Choices to Enhance Surgery Recovery